We use cookies on this site, but we don't capture any personal information. View our privacy policy.

 Current issues in logistics and transport

-Trump climate change and transport
+Trump, climate change and transport

 I have just spent a week in Washington DC on the eve of Donald Trump’s presidential inauguration.
 At the two transportation conferences I attended there was much dismay about the prospects for government action on climate change during the Trump presidency.
 Even before he assumes power, however, climate change scepticism, if not outright denial, is deeply entrenched in much of the US electorate and political process.
 The fossil-fuel industry, the lobbying organizations its funds and the numerous Republican politicians it sponsors have admirably prepared the ground for a climate-change denying president.
 A Gallup opinion poll found that climate change was rated 12th out of the thirteen most important issues in the 2016 presidential election.
 Clearly if it had been a major electoral differentiator, the candidate declaring that global warming is ‘bullshit’ and ‘a total, and very expensive, hoax’ would probably not be entering the White House next week.